qinqian/GCAP/README.md

 	If input is single end data, use `,` to separate replicates files.
 	If input is pair end data, use `,` to separate pairs, `;` to separate replicates.

-BAM Files, supporting two types of sources:
+BAM Files:

+	in the conf files, set to `bam, pe` or `bam, se`.
+	Query name should be in the neighboring places.
-	in the conf files, set to `bam, pe` or `bam, se`. original mapping results `SAM` converted by `samtools view -bt` or `picard SortSam SO=queryname` or `samtools sort -n` by query name to make sure that paired reads are in neighboring places, we could use built-in sampling or `[picard] sample` part, because GCAP built-in sampling method only support query name ordered SAM files.
+	Original mapping results `SAM` converted by `samtools view -bt` or `picard SortSam SO=queryname` or `samtools sort -n` by query name to make sure that paired reads are in neighboring places, we could use built-in sampling or `[picard] sample` part, because GCAP built-in sampling method only support query name ordered SAM files.

 	If you are not clear about your mapping parameter, you could try bamToFastq to convert bam to fastq and remapping through our above Fastq scheme.

-SAM Files, original mapping results with header , if you only have `bam` files, use `samtools view -h`
+SAM Files, original mapping results with headers , if you only have `bam` files, use `samtools view -h`:

-	in the conf file `sequence_type` to `sam, pe` or `sam, se`, files separated by comma.
+	In the conf file `sequence_type` to `sam, pe` or `sam, se`, files separated by comma.

+	If you want all SAM files have uniform mapping parameters, you could convert SAM to fastq by samtools view -bt and bamToFastq, then follow up our fastq schemes.

+reads BED(converted by bedtools from BAM, sometimes GEO only preserve data with this format):

+    As our proposals is based on sampling raw reads, including mappable and unmappable reads, BED reads files(BED with 6 fields) do not have unmappable information, so this format is added only for analysis of the rest criteria.
+As bedToBam could only process SE bed data, PE would be regarded as SE, too.
+We take all BED format data as SE data, we sample down BED mappable reads 5M for comparison.
+Change sequence_type to `bed`.
+This is used for internal data comparison now.

+    e.g.
+    chr1    192388233       192388269       SOLEXA-1GA-2_0072_FC629AV:6:1:3436:1104#0/1     255     -
+	chr10   43655355        43655391        SOLEXA-1GA-2_0072_FC629AV:6:1:3567:1104#0/1     255     +

 #### Tips